-The draft quality standard says healthcare staff working in prisons should offer testing for blood-borne viruses like hepatitis B and C, and HIV to people upon entry to prison.
+The final quality standard says healthcare staff working in prisons should offer testing for blood-borne viruses like hepatitis B and C, and HIV to people upon entry to prison.
 And they should also assess inmates for their risk of having a sexually transmitted infection (STI).

 Professor Gillian Leng, deputy chief executive at NICE, said: “Prison is a restrictive environment, which can make it a challenge when it comes to providing healthcare.
 However, the prison reception can also offer us an opportunity to reach people who have an increased risk of illness and may otherwise slip through the cracks.”